by Calculated Risk on 9/13/2018 09:11:00 AM

 The BLS reported this morning:

-The 2016 Q3 average was the highest Q3 average, so we only have to compare Q3 this year to last year.
-(Sometimes we have to look back two years).
+Last year was the highest Q3 average, so we have to compare Q3 this year to last year.

 Click on graph for larger image.